This option limits the transformation to the specified axis.

 The orientation can be set in the Transform Orientation selector of the 3D Viewport header.

-For example, if the current transform orientation is set to Normal, pressing G to start translation, followed by Z will lock translation in the Z direction relative to the Global orientation, pressing Z again will lock translation to the Z axis relative to the Normal orientation.
+For example, if the current transform orientation is set to Normal, pressing G to start translation, followed by Z will lock translation in the Z direction relative to the Normal orientation, pressing Z again will lock translation to the Z axis relative to the Global orientation.
 Pressing Z again will remove all constraints.
 The current mode will be displayed in the left-hand side of the 3D Viewport header.

 As can be seen in the Axis locking modes image, the direction of the transform also takes into account the selection.